-Note 10 - Risk Management
+Note 9 - Risk Management

 The School is exposed to various risks of loss related to torts; thefts of, damage to and destruction of assets; administrative errors and omissions; personal injury; workers compensation and natural disasters for which the School carries commercial insurance.
-Settlement amounts have not exceeded insurance coverage for the past years.
+Settlement amounts have not exceeded insurance coverage in any of the past three fiscal years.
 In addition, there were no reductions in insurance coverage from those in the prior year.